scarf-sh/docs/docs/gateway.md

 The Scarf Gateway is a free hosted service that is provided to maintainers and users as-is and as-available.
 It is currently in an open beta stage that is available to anyone.

+Scarf is deployed on AWS in multiple regions around the globe; it is fault tolerant even to entire regions going offline, and can automatically and elasticly scale our backend capacity to meet whatever user traffic demands of us.

 We are expecting to meet a monthly service uptime percentage of 99.9%.
 Guarantees of our service-level agreement will be made available in the future, when the system moves from beta to general availability.

+To see Scarf's uptime and system status, you can view the status page [here](https://status.scarf.sh).

 ### Badges